glakshay/in-hand-manipulation/README.md

-# mer_lab
-Joint repository for the Manipulation and Environmental Robotics Lab

 ## ROS Workspace
 The 'ros_ws' folder contains all the ROS packages and projects.
 For a description of what each folder and directory does, please refer to their individual 'README.md' files.